 What seems to have endeared Vashti to some simpleminded opinionators is her refusal (although out of sheer vanity) to obey Achashverosh’s summons to appear at his bash.
 As one pundit put it: “Saving the Jewish people was important, but at the same time, [Esther’s] whole submissive, secretive way of being was the absolute archetype of 1950’s womanhood.
 It repelled me.
 I thought, ‘Hey, what’s wrong with Vashti?
 She had dignity.
 She had self-respect’.”

-Well, self-regard, anyway.
-So did Ilse Koch, the “Beast of Buchenwald,” who stood up to her accusers in a West German court.
+Well, she had self-regard, anyway.
+So did for that matter, Ilse Koch, the “Beast of Buchenwald,” who stood up to her accusers in a West German court.
 But never mind.

 Another writer describes Vashti as “a brave woman who risked her life for her beliefs,” seeing the Megillah’s message as, “Women who are bold, direct, aggressive, and disobedient are not acceptable; the praiseworthy women are those who are unassuming, quietly persistent…” and laments “the still-pervasive influence of the Esther-behavior model.”